-This hook placement allows the worm to fall horizontally and each end making the worm look like it’s swimming or waving up and down.
+This hook placement allows the worm to fall horizontally and each end makes the worm look like it’s swimming or waving up and down.

 The action is so weird it earned its name the wacky rig.
 While it might look kind of silly, it’s deadly in the water and can produce fish when nothing else does.

 Drop shot rigging is great for deep clear water and when finesse is needed.